teco-kit/PointAndControl/README.md

 			4. **Change the plugwise address for every plugwise device in the room:** insert host, port and path strings in the belonging fields and push the “Change PW address” button.
 			5. **Set the coordinates of your Kinect sensor in the room(placing/replacing):** configure the Kinect sensor position in the room by inserting the x, y, z coordinates in the room and the and its tilting (T°) and horizontal facing (H°) in degree.
 H° defines the direction the Kinect sensor is facing.
 Attention (!!): the Kinect representation must be set correctly because the coordinates will be transformed from camera relative coordinates to room relative coordinates.
 If it it’s not placed correctly, after a repositioning of the Kinect sensor, the saved coordinates are wrong.
 		2. ######  App
 			1. **Add a device through the App:** Go to the device list *(see Using the device list in section Point and control below*)  and push the “New Dev” field in the upper right corner.
-Insert the device specifics as in 4.2.1.2 and submit.
+Insert the device specifics as in *Add a Device through the server GUI* above and submit.
 			2. **Add coordinates to a specific device:** Active the gesture control *(see below Register your phone [4.3])* and retrieve the control for the device you want to add coordinates to via device list.
 On a small field on the bottom of the app you can type in the radius of the device.
 If it is inserted hold your right hand where the device is and push “Koordinaten hinzufügen”.
 On the smartphone screen a message with: “Koordinaten hizugefügt” will appear.
 Now those coordinates for the device are added and it can be selected by the pointing and click control.
 More than one coordinate for a device can be add for make a more precise form.
 	3. #### Register your phone
 		1. **Activating gesture control:** Stand visible in front of the Kinect sensor, raise your right arm with your smartphone in hand and click the button “Bitte Arm heben und hier klicken”.
 If the procedure was successful, a short vibration will appear and the picture on the screen changed.
 Now you are logged in and can choose a device by pointing on it if it’s placed in the room.